RoyalIcing/RoyalIcing/2023/introducing-orb.md

 # Introducing Orb: Write WebAssembly using Elixir

 HTML works on pretty much any computing device you buy today.
 JavaScript runs in the browser, on the server, at the edge, and on your mobile and laptop.
-I believe WebAssembly will follow their footsteps and become a new lingua franca.
+I believe WebAssembly will follow their footsteps and become the new lingua franca.

-For the past few months I’ve been writing an Elixir library for authoring WebAssembly modules.
+For the past few months I’ve been writing an Elixir library for authoring WebAssembly modules called **Orb**.
 You can think of it as DSL for WebAssembly’s syntax, with a few productivity enhancements added.

 WebAssembly is low level.
-You work with integers and floats, can perform operations on them like adding or multiplication, and then can read and write those values to a block of memory.
+You work with integers and floats, can perform operations on them like adding or multiplication, and then read and write those values to a block of memory.
 There’s no concept of a “string” or an “array”, let alone a “hash map” or “HTTP request”.

 That’s where a library like Orb can help out.
-It takes full advantage of Elixir’s power as a language by turning it into a compiler for WebAssembly.
+It takes full advantage of Elixir’s language features by turning it into a compiler for WebAssembly.
 You can define WebAssembly modules in Elixir for “string” or “hash map”, and compose them together into a final module.

 My aim is to take existing standards — like UTF-8, JSON, HTML, MIME, URL-encoding, multipart form data, HTTP 1 requests — and make those the interchange format between a WebAssembly module and your app’s code.
 We don’t need to reinvent the wheel, instead we can have some [lightweight conventions](https://calculated.world/conventions) that make use of webby formats that already exist.

 ## An example

 Here is a module that converts a integer like `255` to `000000ff`.
-It accepts
+It accepts the integer value to format, and a “pointer” to write out to.

 ```elixir
 defmodule HexConversion do